FabricMC/fabric-docs/develop/data-attachments.md

 ### Persisting Data Attachments {#persisting-attachments}

-Data attachments can also be made to persist across game restarts with the `persistent` method and across the death of the entity it is attached to with the `copyOnDeath` method.
+Data attachments can also be made to persist across game restarts with the `persistent` method and across the death or conversion of the entity it is attached to with the `copyOnDeath` method.

 The `persistent` method takes a `Codec` so that the game knows how to serialize the data.